MichalKudrna/Zombie-Slayer/README.md

 Victorious warriors win first and then go to war, while defeated warriors go to war first and then seek to win.
 - Sun Tzu

+I used to stutter really badly.
+Everybody thinks it's funny.
+And it's not funny.
+It's not.
+The greatest gift is the ability to forget - to forget the bad things and focus on the good.
+America doesn't have health insurance.
+If I don't run for president, we'll all be OK.
+- Joe Biden